asalline/fortran_convolution/README.md

-# 2D convolution implemented in Fortran 95
+# 2D convolution implemented in Fortran 95 and Python from scratch

 The convolution is mathematical background in image processing and image filters.
 It uses elementwise-multiplication and addition to change picture with given filter.